iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Convergence in Metric Space.md

 > $(X, d)$ is a complete metric space if every Cauchy sequence in $(X, d)$ in the space converges to a limit that is in $X$.

+**Examples**:

+- The Euclidean norm equiped with $\R^n$ and the p-norm metric form s complete metric space.
+- The subset of all the rationals in the metric space is not forming a complete metric space.

 ---
 ### **Quick and Dirty Incomplete Spaces**